-Other treatment technologies are available including limited application and developing technologies for liquids and solids.
+Other treatment technologies are available for liquids and solids.
 Practical comparisons of the available technologies are found within the ITRC’s PFAS Team technical guidance document.
 Additional studies and information are also available on the State’s website.

 Other Needs

-Existing or future funding sources, State or other federal, should be identified to assist private and public entities to obtain solutions to PFAS related issues, concerns, opportunities, etc.
+Potential existing or future funding sources, State or other federal, should be identified to assist private and public entities to obtain solutions to PFAS related issues, concerns, opportunities, etc.

+Consider newly identified and relevant existing and future PFAS related research, data, technology and health studies as it becomes available.

 References